leopuleo/easy-swipebox/readme.txt

 1. Upload the plugin folder in `/plugins/`.
 1. Activate the plugin.

 Done!
-Now all link to image or Youtube/Vimeo opens in a beautiful touch/swipe lightbox.
+Now all link to image or Youtube/Vimeo opens in a beautiful mobile-friendly Lightbox.
+Visit the new admin page (Settings > Easy SwipeBox) to deactivate the autodetection for the selected media types.
+Even without any media type selected for the autodetection, you can add class="swipebox" yourself to make the magic happen.

 == Frequently Asked Questions ==